Krishi Vigyan Kendra, Baramati

 • To implement the mandate effectively, the following activities are envisaged for each KVK

-1. On-farm testing to assess the location specificity of agricultural technologies under various farming systems.
+1. On-farm testing to assess the location specificity of agricultural technologies under various farming systems.2.
+Frontline demonstrations to establish production potential of technologies on the farmers’ fields.

 3. Capacity development of farmers and extension personnel to update their knowledge and skills on modern agricultural technologies.